 (3) Copies of the licenses of the current certified operators; and

 (4) Copies of the logs and schedules showing plant operations and equipment maintenance for three years from the date of the logs or schedules.
 The logs shall, at a minimum, include identification of the plant; the signature and certification number of the operator(s) and the signature of the person(s) making any entries; date and time in and out; specific operation and maintenance activities; tests performed and samples taken; and major repairs made.
-The logs shall be maintained on-site in a location accessible to 24-hour inspection, protected from weather damage, and current to the last operation and maintenance performed.
+The logs shall be maintained onsite in a location accessible to 24-hour inspection, protected from weather damage, and current to the last operation and maintenance performed.

 [Rule 62-620.350, F.A.C.]